CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of the closing the blade.](Images/hol1-ex-1-s8.png "Closing the Azure migrate appliance blade")

 1. As we have created the Azure Migrate project key for the Discover and Assessment, you will be accessing the Hyper-V manager in the next tasks to start the discovery process with the help of the Azure Migrate Appliance.

+## Task 2: Deploy, configure, and connect the Azure Migrate appliance

+**Objective:** In this task, you will deploy the Azure Migrate appliance in Hyper-V and connect it to your Azure Migrate project.

 1. Now, to connect to your on-premises environment, go to the **Start (1)** button in the VM, search for **Hyper-V Manager (2)** there and select it.
 You will be accessing your infrastructure from the hyper-V manager and will be connecting to the Azure Migrate Appliance VM to start the process of discovery.